sms-sudo/flight-planner/README.md

 * css

 ## Credit
 Project completed with 6 major contributors.
-Personally responsible for entity creation and front end.
+Personally responsible for entity creation, complete documentation and front end.
 Submitted for csc207.